Tek0203/Tek-Pong/Readme.md

-Tek Pong is the debut game remade by developer Tek from Pong.
+Tek Pong is the debut game remade by developer Tek.
 Built with the Pygame library

 Requirements to play